A revolutionary book on mindfulness that could be applied to every aspect of life.

 Instead of living a dull, stale existence in a cell for forty-odd years, the Birdman of Alcatraz realized boredom could be just another construct of the mind, no more specific than freedom.

-Langer explains, If we didn’t feel compelled to carry over these limiting mindsets, we might have a greater chance of replacing years of decline with years of growth and purpose.
+Langer says, If we didn’t feel compelled to carry over these limiting mindsets, we might have a greater chance of replacing years of decline with years of growth and purpose.

 “A change in attitude,” says Langer, can replace years of decline with years of growth and purpose.”

-Just as it is easier to grasp mindfulness by first describing its opposite, intuition, according to Langer, is most easily defined by comparing it to rational thought and logic.
+Just as it is easier to grasp mindfulness by first describing its opposite, intuition is most easily defined by comparing it to rational thought and logic.

 Johann Bach also spoke of the effortless flow of musical ideas.